juangranados/powershell-scripts/Optimize and cleanup of WSUS on Windows Server 2012 R2 and 2016/readme.md

 WsusDBMaintenance.sql and script must be on the same path.

+- <a href="https://raw.githubusercontent.com/juangranados/powershell-scripts/main/Optimize%20and%20cleanup%20of%20WSUS%20on%20Windows%20Server%202012%20R2%20and%202016/Optimize-WSUS.ps1" download>Right click here and select "Save link as" to download script</a>

+- <a href="https://raw.githubusercontent.com/juangranados/powershell-scripts/main/Optimize%20and%20cleanup%20of%20WSUS%20on%20Windows%20Server%202012%20R2%20and%202016/WsusDBMaintenance.sql" download>Right click here and select "Save link as" to download WsusDBMaintenance.sql</a>

 It saves log in script path: yyyyMMdd__Optimize-WSUS.log

 Prerequisites for running Invoke-Sqlcmd